spellerberg/quire-sanjose/content/chapter13.md

 ## Translation from the original Spanish to English

+The Catholic Archives of Texas has preserved a poster dated May 5, 1941 for a Jamaica at San Jose Mission.
+The poster is in Spanish.
+The English translation reads as follows.

 ### AN INVITATION!

 The Festival Committee of the San José Mission Church